This section works best when using a journal.

 Disclaimer and Copywrite:

-The therapies provided by Nardyne Sami are not facilitated by a licensed therapist and are not intended to replace licensed psychological treatment.
+The resources provided by Nardyne Sami are not facilitated by a licensed therapist and are not intended to replace licensed psychological treatment.
 Nardyne's content reflects a personal passion for supporting others and advocating for the liberation of psychology from systemic influences.

 All materials on this site, including original artworks and therapeutic content, are the exclusive intellectual property of Nardyne Sami and are protected by Canadian copyright law, excluding external links.
 Unauthorized use without written consent is prohibited.